PDXMapGamer/Week-11-forked-project/README.md

+Fixes & Feature Requests (Stretch goals)

+    Fix page titles on post pages to match the post title Handle the error when you click to vote while not logged in to show a nice error message #DONE Try to make it so I can't vote more than once (Fix could be done in the SQL with the constraints  (ideally), or in-app code to check the db before adding a new row to the votes table)#NOT SURE WHAT THIS WANTS FROM ME
+    Users can vote an infinite number of times on the same post.
+We'd like to prevent this happening.
+It should be enforced at the Schema level with the UNIQUE constraint but it isn't working.
+We'd like you to try and fix this, either by correcting the schema (preferable) or if not by implementing the restriction in the application code when the user tries to upvote.#DONE
+    There are more potential stretch goals to choose from in the ReadMe - look at the future features if you are all done and twiddling your thumbs or you want to chellenge yourself further.

 ## Upvote

 Upvote is a Reddit-esque web application that allows users to create posts, upvote and downvote posts, and comment on posts in a multi-threaded, nested list.